Blacks and Healthcare

 July 28, 2023 — Jt Spratley

 A few months ago, I attended a Norfolk State University (NSU) black history webinar about how native Black Americans are treated by healthcare service providers.
 I saw few men in attendance.
 Furthermore, the talk was led by and mostly catered to Black women.
 There was one major point that deserved more attention.
+Black men avoid doctors the most but for understandable reasons.
+There's plenty of anti-Black male (racist and misandrist) medical US history.
+There are solutions for us Black men, though.

 Originally published February 08, 2023.